Fritz Otto Bernert: Aerial service

 On 1 March 1917, he was transferred to Jagdstaffel 2.
 This squadron, named in honor of Oswald Boelcke, the founder of fighter aviation tactics and strategy, was considered the premier unit of the German Air Service.
 Bernert scored his first victory in this unit on 19 March; on 1 April, he achieved the status of double ace with his tenth win.

 Bernert continued to shoot down British airplanes during early April 1917.
 He claimed his 18th and 19th victims on the 11th.
 Then, rather unusually, he was awarded the Pour le Merite on either 23 or 24 April 1917.
 However, it was on the 24th that he carried off one of the notable aerial feats of the war.
-On a morning patrol, Bernert managed to shoot one of a enemy patrol of Sopwith 1½ Strutters at 0830 hours, killing the pilot and burning the aircraft.
+On a morning patrol, Bernert managed to shoot one of an enemy patrol of Sopwith 1½ Strutters at 0830 hours, killing the pilot and burning the aircraft.
 Breaking off combat with the Sopwiths, Bernert next found a formation of Royal Aircraft Factory B.E.2es.
 The three bombers were flying without aerial observers manning their rear guns; their gunners had been left home so more bombs could be loaded.
 Slower than Bernert's fighter, with no rear defense, they were easy prey for him, and he blasted them from the sky between 0840 and 0845.
 Two of the unfortunate British pilots were killed, and the third captured after his crash.
 Then, with fuel and ammunition remaining, Bernert found an Airco DH.4 and shot it down at 0850 hours, killing the observer and wounding the pilot.

 Five victories on a single mission was astounding.
 It had only happened once before, when the bomber crew of Austro-Hungarian aces Julius Arigi and Johann Lasi shot down five Italian assailants on 22 October 1916.